GoogleCloudPlatform/aspnet-docker/README.md

 During the publishing process a Dockerfile will be generated and your app will be correctly packaged.

 ### Using the runtime image in other environments
-The runtime image can be used as the base image for an ASP.NET Core apps and run in other environments suck as Google Container Engine (GKE) and any other Docker host.
+The runtime image can be used as the base image for an ASP.NET Core apps and run in other environments such as Google Container Engine (GKE) and any other Docker host.

 To create a Docker image for your app create a `Dockerfile` that looks like this:
 ```Dockerfile